 How to avoid this.

-Ask existing clients how they rate the explanations of the accountants.
+You can also ask existing clients how they rate the explanations of the accountants.

 Hidden commissions or biased advice

-Many accountants earn commissions on sales of life and pension products or tax based investment products.
+Many accountants earn commissions on sales of life and pension products or tax-based investment products.
 They can also earn extra income by acting as resellers for software products.
 These practices are more common with larger firms.

 These accounting firms may have associated companies that sell software or financial services.
 They may appear to be independent but the shareholders could well be partners in the accounting firm.
+If so, they should disclose any fees or commissions earned that could make them give biased advice when recommending something to you.

 If they are a tied agent for a particular life and pension company, that should be disclosed as this relationship likely means that they will not have researched the whole market when selecting the product offered to you.